flash62au/EngineDriver_Home/docs/operation/operation.rst

 Selecting & Releasing Locos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Selecting and releasing locos and Consists/Multiple Units is done from the Throttle Screen, by clicking on the :guilabel:`Select` button of one of the Throttles on the screen.
+Selecting and releasing locos and Consists/Multiple Units is initiated from the Throttle Screen, by clicking on the :guilabel:`Select` button of one of the Throttles on the screen.

 (The Throttle screen may have from 1 to 6 throttles on it, depending on the `Throttle Screen Layout preferences <../configuration/preferences.html#throttle-screen-appearance-preferences>`_ you have chosen.)